valor-software/ngx-bootstrap/docs/getting-started/bootstrap4.md

 ## Using with Bootstrap 4 with angular-cli

-This is extracted from the [angular-cli include bootstrap story](https://github.com/angular/angular-cli/wiki/stories-include-bootstrap) and demonstates one way to accomplish using Bootstrap 4 with ng2-bootstrap.
+This is extracted from the [angular-cli include bootstrap story](https://github.com/angular/angular-cli/wiki/stories-include-bootstrap) and demonstates one way to accomplish using Bootstrap 4 with ngx-bootstrap.

-The important thing to note is the final section - you must let ng2-bootstrap know you are using Bootstrap 4 as it assumes BS3 by default.
+The important thing to note is the final section - you must let ngx-bootstrap know you are using Bootstrap 4 as it assumes BS3 by default.

 #### Installing angular-cli